chantro/HolyMoly_project/README.md

 - **Kim Jiyoon**
 - **Lee Suhyun**

-📍 *Developed as a part of the 2023 Mobile Software Capstone Project at Sookmyung Women's University.*
+📍 *Developed as a part of the 2023 Mobile Software Capstone Project at University.*